Venafi/kubernetes-demos/README.md

 # 08. Issue certificates with Root CA managed in AWS KMS with cert-manager KMS Issuer
 In this scenario we will use an external issuer (AWS KMS Issuer) to sign  certificate requests.
 Follow instructions [here](docs/08.certs-with-aws-kms-issuer.md#cert-manager-aws-kms-issuer-to-manage-certificates-in-cluster)

+# 09. Issue certificates with cert-manager AWS ACM Private Certificate Authority Issuer
+In this scenario we will use an external issuer (AWS PCA Issuer) to sign certificate requests.
+Follow instructions [here](docs/09.certs-with-aws-pca-issuer.md#cert-manager-aws-pca-issuer-to-manage-certificates-in-cluster)